apache/superset/CONTRIBUTING.md

 ### Improving visualizations

-Bugfixes for core visualizations are welcome.
 To edit the frontend code for visualizations, you will have to check out a copy of [apache-superset/superset-ui](https://github.com/apache-superset/superset-ui):

 ```bash
 git clone https://github.com/apache-superset/superset-ui.git